hmh0490/Python-Projects/app1-todo-app/README.md

 - Simple and intuitive design

 ## Requirements
-- Python 3.9+
+- Python 3.9x
-- Dependencies in the requirements.txt
+- Dependencies in requirements.txt

 ## Getting Started
 1. Clone the repository or download the source code.